-Main Outcome Measures: Sexual orientation was assessed using two items adapted from the instrumental activities of daily living (IADL).
+Main Outcome Measures: Sexual orientation was assessed using two items adapted from the Kinsey scale, and was dichotomized into heterosexual and sexual minority orientation.
+Functional limitations were assessed using seven activities of daily living (ADL) and instrumental activities of daily living (IADL).
 Functional limitations were defined as at least one difficulty in one of seven ADL and IADL.
-Adjusted logistic regression analyses were conducted to investigate the association between sexual orientation (independent variable)
+Adjusted logistic regression analyses were conducted to investigate the association between sexual orientation (independent variable) and functional limitations (dependent variable).